Date: 09 August 2012

-“Seals usually need rest, not rescuing” is the plea from the Department of Conservation in response to the seasonal spate of calls about “sick and sad” seals on Hawke’s Bay beaches.
+“Seals usually need rest, not rescuing” is advice from the Department of Conservation (DOC) in response to calls from the public about young seals onshore at this time of year.

-While they might look cute and harmless, appearances can be deceiving.
-Seals are wild animals and will defend their territory aggressively.
-They carry infectious diseases and their teeth can inflict serious injuries.
+While they may look cute and harmless, seals are wild animals and will defend themselves if they feel threatened.
+They carry infectious diseases and can cause serious injuries.
 You should keep at least 20 metres away and not get between the seal and its escape route to the sea.

-- Avoid getting nearer than 20 metres to the seal
+- Avoid getting closer than 20 metres and between the seal and the sea